oliviernt/thoughts/README.md

-# blog
+# Olivier Tilles Blog
-Some random writings and thoughts
+Some random writings and thoughts by [@oliviernt](https://twitter.com/oliviernt)